Reversal Oil Trading Chart Setups

 Double Tops

-This is a reversal oil pattern which forms after an extended upwards crude oil trend.
+This is a reversal oil setup which forms after an extended upwards trend.
 As its name implies, this formation is made up of 2 consecutive peaks which are roughly equal, with a moderate trough between.

-This formation is considered complete once crude oil price makes the second peak & then penetrates lowest point between highs, known as neck-line.
-Sell oil signal from this formation occurs when the oil market breaks-out below neck line.
+This formation is considered complete once price makes the second peak & then penetrates lowest point between highs, known as neck-line.
+Sell oil signal from this formation occurs when the oil market breaks-out below neckline.

 In Oil, this formation is used as an early warning signal that a bullish oil trend is about to reverse.
-However, it is only confirmed once the neckline is broken and the oil market moves below the neckline.
-Neckline is just another name for last support level formed on Oil chart.
+However, it is only confirmed once the neck-line is broken & the oil market moves below the neck-line.
+Neckline is just another term for last support level formed on chart.

 Summary: